 An iPad with no Sound is hardly a what?
 Right!
 You can’t think of a good excuse for it.
 So why not look at a couple of pointers to help you resolve this problem.

-Check for the Mute switch
+Check the iPad’s Mute Switch

 Please check your iPad and make sure that you have not switched on the mute button by accident.
-Typically, when you share your iPad with other family members at home, You may want to check this setting.
+Typically, when you share your iPad with other family members at home, check this setting.